EUPP-benchmark/climetlab-eumetnet-postprocessing-benchmark/docs/source/files/EUPPBench_datasets.rst

    ds = cml.load_dataset('EUPPBench-training-data-stations-forecasts-pressure', 500, "highres", "austria")
    ds.to_xarray()

-2.4 - Postprocessed surface variable forecasts
+2.4 - Processed surface variable forecasts
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Postprocessed surface variables can be obtained for each forecast date,
+Processed surface variables can be obtained for each forecast date,
 both for the ensemble (51 members) and deterministic runs.
 A
-postprocessed variable is either accumulated, averaged or filtered.
+processed variable is either accumulated, averaged or filtered.

-The same variables as in section :ref:`files/EUPPBench_datasets:2.4 - Postprocessed surface variable forecasts` are available.
+The same variables as in section :ref:`files/EUPPBench_datasets:2.4 - Processed surface variable forecasts` are available.

 .. note::

    Only the variables ``tp6`` and ``10fg6`` have presently station observations.

-**Usage:** The postprocessed surface variables forecasts can be retrieved by calling
+**Usage:** The processed surface variables forecasts can be retrieved by calling

 .. code:: python

-   ds = cml.load_dataset('EUPPBench-training-data-stations-forecasts-surface-postprocessed', kind, country)
+   ds = cml.load_dataset('EUPPBench-training-data-stations-forecasts-surface-processed', kind, country)
    ds.to_xarray()

 where the ``kind`` argument allows to select the deterministic or ensemble forecasts, by setting it to ``'highres'`` or